GA River of Words

 Georgia entries are judged by the Georgia Center for the Book and by the GA Environmental Protection Division.

-Approximately 50 poems and artworks are selected as winners each year in Georgia.
+Approximately 50 poems and pieces of artwork are selected as winners each year in Georgia.
 We celebrate with the student winners, their families and teachers in an awards ceremony held in Decatur each spring.
 All original artwork and poetry from Georgia participants is returned to the students.

 River of Words Winning Art and Poetry Journal